pluralsight/guides/published/front-end-javascript/react-vs-angular-2/article.md

 ### Angular 2
 Angular 2 is very close to being a fully-fledged framework - it comes with many building blocks out of the box that cover most of the common scenarios in developing a web application.
 There is also a clear separation of the roles of the different elements:

 - *Services* - Injectable elements that are used to consume data from an API or share state between multiple components.
 - *Components* - Building blocks of the user interface that consume services.
 Can be nested inside each other through structural directive selectors.
 - *Directives* - Divided into structural and attribute directives.
 Structural directives (ex. <code>*ngFor</code>)  manipulate the DOM (Document Object Model) while attribute directives are part of elements and control their style and state.
 - *Pipes* - Used to format how data is displayed in the view layer.
+- *Modules* - Exportable blocks of the application that isolate components, directives, pipes, services and routes together.
+-
 ### React

-React is far less rigid than Angular 2.
-It is more of a library that provides the most basic tools for building a web applications - a HTTP service and Components.
+**React is far less rigid than Angular 2**.
+It is a library that provides the most basic tools for building a web applications - a HTTP service and Components.
 There is no built-in router or anything that sets a particular convention.
 It is mostly up to the developer's choice what kind of packages he/she is going to use to shape the application.